Keep it simple

 Accentuate and mask to your liking by adjusting aspects like sleeve and skirt length.

-At 14 I sewed my first real piece of clothing on the machine.
-Sitting on the floor of my room, using my knee to work the peddle, because I didn’t have a desk or table, I turned my eldest sister’s trousers into a top.
+At 14, I sewed my first real piece of clothing on the machine.
+Sitting on the floor of my bedroom in Sittard, using my knee to work the peddle because I didn’t have a desk or table, I turned my eldest sister’s trousers into a top.
 Soon after this, the ‘I-have-nothing-to-wear’ phase started, so I started creating garments from scratch.
-I drew my inspiration from a variety of things: the fabrics themselves, natural shapes and architecture I came across on my walks, the human form….
-Once I had started my bachelor in Art history and Archaeology, I found that the styles, shapes and designs I came across also started influencing my work.
+I drew my inspiration from a variety of things: the fabrics themselves, natural shapes and architecture I came across on my walks and bike rides, the human form and more...
+Once I moved to Brussels in 2009 to start my bachelor in Art history and Archaeology, I found that the styles, shapes and designs I came across also started influencing my creations.

-I’ve been making clothes for 14 years now, using fabrics I find in shops and markets, pieces I’ve knitted or crocheted myself, or a combination of the two.
-I have a strong tendency towards natural fibers such as linen, silk, wool and cotton, and I love working with plain colours.
+I’ve been making clothes for 16 years now, using pieces I’ve knitted or crocheted myself, or fabrics I find in shops and markets, or a combination of the two.
+I have a strong tendency towards natural fibers such as cotton, wool, linen and silk, and I love working with plain colours.
 As is the case for many autodidacts, years of trial and error and lots of practice have allowed me to gain ample experience and expertise in designing clothes myself, drawing out the patterns, and using various sewing techniques to put them together.